Mantix/perfect-content-wordpress-plugin/readme.txt

 4. Configure these settings in your Perfect Content dashboard
 5. Perfect Content will automatically publish content to your WordPress site

+= API Response =

+The plugin returns detailed information about published posts:

+* **Post URL**: Direct link to the published post
+* **Post Status**: Whether the post is published or scheduled
+* **Datetime Information**: Publication or scheduled datetime in both ISO format and readable format
+* **Post ID**: WordPress post ID for reference

+This allows Perfect Content to track and manage published content effectively.

 = Perfect Content Service =

 Perfect Content is a web application that generates high-quality content using AI and allows professionals to review and edit the content before publishing.
 The service provides: